ronnytorresmtz/advanced-crud-vue/README.md

 >With Vue, Vuex, VueRouter, Larevel, Axios, CORS, Bootstrap, Animate

-1. CRUD with a Table and Form.
+1. CRUD with a Table and Form
-2. Colum Table are sorteable.
+2. Colum Table are sorteable
-3. Choose Field to Display in Table.
+3. Choose Field to Display in Table
 4. Search Box and Filter Record Status
-5. Use Vuex for State.
+5. Use Vuex for State with Modules
 6. Top Popup Messages
 7. Form's Fields Validations on Client
 8. Handle Languagues
+9. Import and Export functionalities
-9. Use Bootstrap and Animate
+10. Use Bootstrap and Animate
-10. CORS Implementation
+11. CORS Implementation
-11. Laravel API 5.4 for CRUD Operations
+12. Laravel API 5.4 for CRUD Operations

 >Some Components created from scratch
 1. Pagination Component